 Binge-watching useless TV shows can be a lot more appealing than focusing on self-improvement, but will this choice lead to a happy and fulfilled life?
 This is up to you to decide.

-By the end of last year I have decided to support my audience with weekly videos entitled “Manufacturing Leadership Minute with Karin”.
+Last year, I have decided to support my audience with weekly videos entitled “Manufacturing Leadership Minute with Karin”.

 There are so many things that can derail us in the journey called life.
 Excuses are always available.

 You deserve to not only be at your best.
 You deserve to live your best life.